 - Patients in waiting rooms are seated at least 6 feet apart.

 - Patients are asked not to bring anyone into the clinic with them unless their presence is essential.

-Dr. Schwarz said all patients with heart disease are encouraged to take extra precautions because they are at higher risk if they catch COVID-19.
+All patients with heart disease are encouraged to take extra precautions because they are at higher risk if they catch COVID-19.
 While the coronavirus mainly targets the respiratory system, the virus can affect the heart and cause inflammation that could lead to heart failure.

 He cautioned patients to continue to take all medications.
 These include ACE inhibitors and ARBs (angiotensin II receptor blockers), which are prescribed primarily to treat high blood pressure and heart failure.

 Although a few experimental studies with animal models have appeared to show that ACE inhibitors and ARBs may increase replication of coronavirus in the heart, these have not been shown in human studies or in COVID-19 settings, according to the American College of Cardiology and the Heart Failure Society of America.